CSCfi/csc-user-guide/docs/data/Allas/introduction.md

 More about the functionalities of Allas can be found from chapter [Using Allas](./using_allas/common_use_cases.md){:target="_blank"}.

-&nbsp;

-## System Characteristics

-The stored objects can be any data type, such as images or compressed data files.
-In general, you can think of objects as files.

 The objects are stored in buckets.
 A bucket is simply a container for objects.
 These buckets should not be confused with _dockers_, or other containers used for computing.
 A bucket basically acts like a filesystem directory, but you can have only one level of them, so you cannot have buckets within buckets.

 Each bucket has a name, which must be unique across all users.
 So if somebody else has a bucket called "_test_", you cannot create a bucket called "_test_".
 All the bucket names are public, so please <u>do not</u> put private information in the bucket name.
 You may use, for example, your project id in the bucket name, for example, _2000620-raw-data_.

 URLs to objects can be in DNS format: _https://object.pouta.csc.fi/bucketname/objectname_ - for this reason use a valid DNS name (RFC 1035) for the bucket.
 Specifically, we recommend not using upper case characters or Scandic letters (&auml;, &ouml;, etc.) in the bucket name.

-Data objects within the buckets are immutable once they have been uploaded.
-You can delete an object and upload a new one with the same name, but you cannot do changes to it.

-There are three copies of the data you store in the service.
-These copies are spread across different servers.
-This protects the data against disk and server failures. **Please note!** This does not protect from e.g. accidental deletion, and you should still make backups of important data.
+Data is spread across different servers, which protects against disk and server failures. **Please note:** This does not protect from e.g. accidental deletion, and you should still make backups of important data.

 &nbsp;

 ## Billing and Quotas

 Allas usage is based on project based storage quotas.
 All the project members have equal access rights to the storage area that has been granted for the project.
-In practice, this means that if one user uploads data to Allas, all the other users can read and also delete the data.
+In practice, this means that if one project member uploads data to Allas, all the other project members can read and also delete the data.
 Allas itself does not store any information about who has uploaded the data to Allas.

 The default quotas for every project are: